Battle of Cape Bon (1941): Axis convoys

-The Italian and German forces in North Africa, facing Operation Crusader, a new British offensive, were in urgent need of fuel and ammunition.
-Supermarina (the naval staff of the Regia Marina), at the request of Comando Supremo (supreme command of the Italian armed forces), made an emergency plan to shift supplies using warships.
-The light cruisers and of the 4th Cruiser Division (ammiraglio di divisione [divisional admiral] Antonino Toscano) were fast and too lightly armoured for employment with the battle fleet and were selected for this role.
+The Italian and German forces in North Africa, facing Operation Crusader, a British offensive against Tobruk, were in urgent need of fuel and ammunition.
+Supermarina (Naval Staff of the Regia Marina) at the request of Comando Supremo (supreme command of the Italian armed forces), made an emergency plan to shift supplies using warships.
+The light cruisers and of the 4th Cruiser Division (ammiraglio di divisione [divisional admiral] Antonino Toscano) were fast and too lightly armoured for employment with the battle fleet and were selected for this operation.